shubham-thakare/javascript-developer-roadmap/README.md

-# JavaScript Developer Road Map
+# Full-Stack JavaScript Developer Road Map
 Hello!
 I've created this list to help you to get started with JavaScript development.
 The list below contains a collection of links that have helped me out along the way (and can hopefully help you).
 I've mostly focused on ***Web Development Technologies***.

 ## Table of Contents